nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 17.md

 Yeah.
 She'll let you she'll let you take a look at it.
 Sure.
 And she says that her, her grandson fished it out of the north fished it out of the, out of the sea by the northwestern flipper of Uluru.
 So the the general direction of the temple.

 The temple.
 Yeah.
 Okay.
-One of, my thoughts during all the time here is is there a way that I and or Kahir could, use our smithing and crafting skills to bolster, aid, upgrade anything in the town?
+One of, my thoughts during all the time here is is there a way that I and or Cahir could, use our smithing and crafting skills to bolster, aid, upgrade anything in the town?
 I'm sure that there are there are definitely repairs and things that could be that could be done and help build to help build and solidify, especially the stone walls.

 Like, you know, this area has been pretty heavily, it's obvious that it's been under siege.
 So, that's definitely something that they would that they would that they would definitely grateful for.
 And I would also, our I I did also want to Mhmm.
 Point out this isn't a perfect solution.
 But I I want you to I want you to at least have something that you might not have thought about.